scylladb/scylla-cluster-tests/docs/artifacts_test.md

 ```

 `vars/artifactsPipeline.groovy` is a pipeline call definition which used to run same pipeline with different parameters.

+You should use different parameters for .rpm/.deb tests and for AMI test:
-The only required parameter for each job is `scylla_repo`, a path to a ScyllaDB repo (e.g., `https://s3.amazonaws.com/downloads.scylladb.com/rpm/unstable/centos/master/latest/scylla.repo`)
+- The only required parameter for .rpm/.deb jobs is `scylla_repo`, a path to a ScyllaDB repo (e.g., `https://s3.amazonaws.com/downloads.scylladb.com/rpm/unstable/centos/master/latest/scylla.repo`)
+- For AMI job you need two parameters: `scylla_ami_id` and `region_name`

+Optionally, you can override default cloud instance type by providing `instance_type` parameter.

 `artifacts-*.jenkinsfile` files can be used to create Jenkins projects.